 But I think it is a bit of a shame that when trying to raise money for charity, especially when donating 100% of the sale price, that the seller has to take a gamble on the item selling.

 If eBay really wanted to help charities maybe they could offer free listings for 100% donations?
 After all, their sales process is completely automated, and they seem to be doing pretty-well financially from all of the other non-charitable auctions.
 Their 2009 Balance Sheet shows a net income of over $2.3 billion!

 I have already invested quite a sum of money into getting all of the pictures printed, and a lot of time numbering and signing them, and then more time in trying to publicize my fundraising efforts.
 It took a long day of effort to get the 100 listings arranged!
 I will bear the cost of the $410 if I have to, it was my mistake after all, but I am hoping eBay will do the right thing here!

 Develop a six-pack stomach – gym session with Val

 Learn how to lucid dream – no dreams remembered

 Set up the “BlindsidedNetwork” support forum – nothing

 Raise $50,000 for charity – nothing, and possibly $410 lost to eBay!!!

 Night skydive – nothing

-Book deal for 100goals – further reading, and started to set up book templates
+Book deal for 100goals – research plus started to set up book templates